Waking up shaking with the symptoms you describe is most likely to be caused by one of the following:

 You have highlighted the two most likely reasons for why you are waking up from sleep trembling with a fast heartbeat – hypoglycaemia or anxiety.
 Which of the two is more likely depends on other factors in your medical history.

-Ironically -- eating foods which are rapidly absorbed into your bloodstream, such as refined carbohydrates, can cause your blood sugar to rise rapidly, which can be followed by a sugar crash -- causing hypoglycaemia-like symptoms where you feel faint, dizzy, hungry, trembly, anxious or have blurred vision.
-This can occur even if your blood sugar is still within the normal range.
+Possible causes of low blood sugar affecting you shortly after falling asleep include exercising late in the evening and eating foods that are rapidly absorbed into your bloodstream, such as refined carbohydrates, just before bed.
+These can cause your blood sugar to rise rapidly, which can be followed by a sugar crash causing hypoglycaemia-like symptoms, including feeling faint, dizzy, hungry, trembly, anxious or having blurred vision.
+This can happen even if your blood sugar is still within the normal range.

 This is less likely in your case since you haven’t eaten for several hours before you get the symptoms.